 Each year we need help from talented musicians to run the KAS Senior Production, Soloist Concerts, Christmas Concert, Spring Concert, Unplugged, Axe Monsters, KAStonbury, Busking Day and number of informal concerts.

-Head of department: Neven Vangelov
+Head of Department: Neven Vangelov

 Philosophy dares to ask the deepest, most fundamental questions about human life, human thought, and the nature of the universe, and distinguishes itself by trying to answer these questions using the power of reason alone – that is, by thinking hard, and thinking logically.
 The study of philosophy sharpens analytical skills and equips students to think more profoundly about the world and their place within it.
 The course has four components, as follows:

-Minimum grade 6 in English GCSE is recommended.
+Minimum Grade 6 in English GCSE is recommended.

-Head of department: Paul Dawson
+Head of Department: Paul Dawson

 Year 12